kellrott/galaxy-tooldev-docs/docs/01_GCE.md

 or it can be set temporarily by the environment variable [CLOUDSDK_CORE_PROJECT]
 ```

-Load the image into your account, replace YOUR-PROJECT-ID with the Google cloud project
+Load the image into your account
-that you want to run the VM inside of
 ```
 gcloud compute images create planemo-machine-image --source-uri http://storage.googleapis.com/galaxyproject_images/planemo_machine.image.tar.gz
 ```